s-odhiambo/Github-Search/README.md

-# GithubSearch
+# GitSearch
+This is a website which allows users to enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

+#### 24 August 2019
+Samuel Odhiambo.

+## Setup/Installation Requirements
+* You can view the page at https://s-odhiambo.github.io/git-search/

+## Contact Information
+If you need clarification on any aspect, feel free to reach me on github s-odhiambo

+### License
+MIT License
+Copyright (c) 2019.

+## Angular Information
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.17.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.

 ## Development server